bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/16-external-traffic-generator-aie/HW_Emulation/README.md

 ## Step-4: Writing the External Traffic Generator
 The overall goal of the external traffic generator is to send or receive data to or from the AI Engine array through a specific port.
 The sender can generate data on the fly or read it from a file.
 The receiver can keep the data and save it somewhere, or process it in a function.
 This example design implements sender and receiver as external sources.

 Here, the external traffic generators have taken the place of the PL data movers mm2s and s2mm respectively i.e. interfaced with the input port of the interpolator (in_interpolator) and the output port of the classifier (out_classifier).
-You can go inside `TrafficGenerator/` for the script analysis in Python, MATLAB and CPP.
+You can go inside `TrafficGenerator/` for the script analysis in Python and CPP.

 <details>
   <summary>Python</summary>